OWASP/DevGuide/docs/en/04-design/02-web-app-checklist/09-logging-monitoring.md

 7. Synchronize across nodes to ensure that timestamps are consistent
 8. All logging controls should be implemented on a trusted system
 9. Ensure that a mechanism exists to conduct log analysis
-10. Log entries must includes necessary metadata (such as when, where, who, what) that would allow for a detailed investigation of the timeline when an event happens such as time stamp, severity, tagging of security events, identity of the account holder, trace id and span id that can be correlated against the end user's ip, event outcome, event description
+10. Each log entry must includes necessary metadata (such as when, where, who, what) that would allow for a detailed investigation of the timeline when an event happens
+11. Each log entry must include a time stamp, severity, tagging of security events, identity of the account holder, trace id and span id that can be correlated against the end user's ip, event outcome, event description